mabellan/mabellan/README.md

 # Hello, my name is Miguel Abellán
 ### Full Stack Developer

-Graduated in Computer Engineering with experience in the web developer area.
+Graduated in Computer Engineering with experience in the web development area.

 I am currently working full time as a fullstack programmer (Angular + .NET Core + Azure).

 I consider myself a responsible, dynamic and open to new ideas person.

-I am interested in developing my professional career and increasing my knowledge in the IT field.
+I am interested in developing my professional career and increasing my knowledge in the IT area.

 ## Skills:
 [![TypeScript](https://img.shields.io/badge/TypeScript-007396?style=for-the-badge&logo=typescript&logoColor=white&labelColor=101010)]()